 Criminals hack other sites or use malicious advertisements to redirect your browser to them.
 This happens even on big sites, where it's called malvertising.
 You don't have to go looking, these infections come to you.

 They also send these links in emails and messages on social networking sites.

-> Usually you are protected if you keep your software up to date.
+Usually you are protected if you keep your computer and software up to date.

-> You get 0day'd
+You get 0day'd

 Hackers will sometimes discover a programming flaw and, rather than report it to the developer of the program, use it against people.
 This kind of flaw is called a "zero-day" because users of the affected program had zero days to deploy a fix before they got infected.